The Schiedam was originally named De Grote Schiedam of Hoorn.

 In 1683 the Schiedam collected a cargo of timber from Northern Spain and continued her voyage round Portugal and past Gibraltar.
-On 1st August the vessel was captured by Moorish pirates from Salé in Morocco, the crew was transferred to the pirate ship and the Schiedam was sent back to Salé.
+On 1st August the vessel was captured by Moorish pirates from Salé in Morocco.
+The crew was transferred to the pirate ship and the Schiedam was sent to Salé.

 De Schiedam was discovered by Tony Randall in 1971.
 From 1982 she has the designated site status and is protected under the Protection of Wrecks Act 1973.
 The Protection of Wrecks Act (1973) allows the government to designate a wreck to prevent uncontrolled interference.